jonasjberg/autonameow/notes/ideas.md

 * 2017-09-25 --- `jonasjberg` Add notes on the "Resolver"
 * 2017-09-28 --- `jonasjberg` Add notes on auto-completing MeowURIs.
 * 2017-10-14 --- `jonasjberg` Add thoughts on a reasoning/probability system.
+* 2017-10-28 --- `jonasjberg` Using a proper Metadata Repository.

 Field Candidates